FTP-droid/FTP-droid/README.md

 Front End Web Developer
 ----------------------

-I've been learning to code on and off for many years, dribbling in many languages such as Java, Python, R, C++.
-I found a passion for web development and am currently learning the React framework through building projects on my own.
-In the future, I hope to be working as a software engineer, perhaps for a start up looking to make a difference in the world. :)
+I'm a front end web developer currently learning the React framework through building projects.
+The latest project I'm working on is a clone of tiktok utilizing the PERN stack!

 *   ✉️  You can contact me at [alaister.pereira@live.com](mailto:alaister.pereira@live.com)
 *   🧠  I'm learning React, I would like to learn Angular and Vue.js after I have a solid understanding of React